owoodman0159/py_g22/README.md

 # archetecture:
 - Three **entity class** called User, Interest, and Actions, they are stored in the database
-- encapsulation:
+## encapsulation:
--- information are stored under database.db with schema.sql and some preloaded information in data.sql -- only dai.py (as Database Access Interface) can access database.db and do CRUD operations on it -- match.py and profile.py under controller directory can access functions in dai.py, and they represent two main functions that our program can do
+- information are stored under database.db with schema.sql and some preloaded information in data.sql
+- only dai.py (as Database Access Interface) can access database.db and do CRUD operations on it
+- match.py and profile.py under controller directory can access functions in dai.py, and they represent two main functions that our program can do
-  -- Lastly, Flask can serve frontend content and use functions from match.py as well as profile.py to do the update
+- Lastly, Flask can serve frontend content and use functions from match.py as well as profile.py to do the update

 # to work under virtual env:
 source venv/bin/activate